-- Camper's Choice & Play during early morning and late afternoon hours - Skills building related to STEM, Art and Humanities, Sports and outdoor recreation play - Participates in Camp Readers Program - Start and end a camp day with a group assembly filled with song, dance and recognition to celebrate the spirit of camp - At least once a week campers will travel to a local pool and participate in water activities on site. - Character development with a focus on our core values: Honesty, Caring, Respect and Responsibility - A variety of either onsite special activities & guest speakers or off site field trips. \Vary per week, per camp site.
+- Camper's Choice & Play during early morning and late afternoon hours - Skills building related to STEM, Art and Humanities, Sports and outdoor recreation play - Start and end a camp day with a group assembly filled with song, dance and recognition to celebrate the spirit of camp - Bi-weekly campers will travel to a local pool and participate in water activities on site. - Character development with a focus on our core values: Honesty, Caring, Respect and Responsibility - A variety of either onsite special activities & guest speakers or off site field trips.
+Vary per week, per camp site.

 7 - 9 a.m.
-Before Care

-9 - 9:30 a.m.
-Opening Ceremony and Announcements

-9:30 - 10 a.m.
-Group Time and Morning Snack

-10 a.m. to noon Morning Activity Rotations

-noon to 1 p.m.
-Lunch, Read and Rest

-1 - 3 p.m.
-Afternoon Activity Rotations

-3 - 3:30 p.m.
-Group Time/Reflection

-3:30 - 4 p.m.
-Closing Ceremony

-4 - 6 p.m.
+Before Care 9 - 9:30 a.m.
+Opening Ceremony and Announcements 9:30 - 10 a.m.
+Group Time and Morning Snack 10 a.m. to noon Morning Activity Rotations noon to 1 p.m.
+Lunch 1 - 3 p.m.
+Afternoon Activity Rotations 3 - 3:30 p.m.
+Group Time/Reflection 3:30 - 4 p.m.
+Closing Ceremony 4 - 6 p.m.
 After Care and Afternoon Snack

-\ Start times may vary by location and program
+^{} Start times may vary by location and program